zoffixznet/perl6.party/post/The-Hot-New-Language-Named-Rakudo.md

 As some know, despite slinging a lot of code in my spare time, I earn my bread under the banner of *Multi-Media Designer*.
-While one of the "media" I work with is Web and so I do get to write some code once in a while, my office for the past 8-ish years has been squarely in the *Marketing* Department, not
+While one of the "media" I work with is Web and so I do get to write some code once in a while, my office for the past 8-ish years has been located squarely in the *Marketing* Department, not
 <abbr title="Information Technology">I.T</abbr>.

 As the Rakudo core team was recently penning down the dates for 6.d release, I